Path Decomposition of Spectrally Negative Levy Processes: Decomposition through infimum or supremum

-for $x,y>a$, and its entrance law is obtained by letting $x\to a+$. \\ \item The pre-$H_S$ process and the post-$H_S$ process are independent.
-Given $S_T=b$, the pre-$H_S$ process is a spectrally negative L\'evy process with Laplace exponent
+for $x,y>a$, and its entrance law is obtained by letting $x\to a+$. \\ \item Conditionally on $S_T$, the pre-$H_S$ process and the post-$H_S$ process are independent.
+Conditioned on $S_T$, the value of the supremum, the pre-$H_S$ process is a spectrally negative L\'evy process with Laplace exponent